 Depending on the traveller’s citizenship and the length of their desired stay, they may have to apply for a Hong Kong visitor visa at an embassy or consulate.
 Some of the countries that need a Hong Kong visa are: Angola, Armenia, Burundi, Cambodia, Myanmar, Moldova, Nigeria, Pakistan, Senegal and Uzbekistan among others.

-Currently, Indian citizens are expected to apply for a pre- arrival registration, PAR, before traveling to Hong Kong.
+Currently, Indian citizens are expected to apply for a pre- arrival registration, PAR, before travelling to Hong Kong.
 As of January 2017, Indian nationals can no longer obtain a visa-on-arrival for Hong Kong, and should obtain the Hong Kong online visa, PAR, by completing an online application.
 Upon arrival, citizens of India should have a valid PAR in order to enter Hong Kong.

 Who needs a Visa to visit Hong Kong?